binoy-d/binoy-d/README.md

 # Hi!
 I'm Daniel
-## I'm a developer and CS Student at UC Irvine graduating fall 2021
+## I'm a developer and CS Student at UC Irvine graduating Fall 2021
 I love designing and programming  beautiful, functional applications and interfaces that have a real impact on users.
 Whether its writing code, filming videos, or creating art, I'm always making something.
 Connect with me to make something great, together!

 ## 👨🏾‍💻 What I'm doing: